yinonsh/logline/README.md

 Logline is mostly used to develop automation tests, or as a tool for operations to analyze or reproduce incidents.

-In the general form, Logline enables the running of any piece of code (action), at a specific point in the flow (filter), without modifying the actual execution flow.
+In the general form, Logline enables the running of any piece of code (action), at a specific point in the flow (filter), by leveraging existing log messages, without modifying the actual execution flow

 For example, to simulate a latency when fetching contacts from facebook: